-- 1. Teachers will use the CLI Engage Database System to assess school readiness of the children in the Head Start Program. - 2.
+- 1. Teachers will use the CLI Engage Database/ and FROG STREET AIMS System to assess school readiness of the children in the Head Start Program. - 2.
 Teachers will assess children three times per year.
-The assessments will begin around October 15th, January 15th, and April 15th.
-Each assessment period will last approximately

-30 days.
-After each assessment session, the teacher will provide a copy of the Individual assessment to the FSW to place in the Progress Notes Section of the child's file.
-The Campus Director will send a copy of the classroom assessment to the Education Specialist for their region.

-3. Information from the assessment will be used to assist children in meeting the CSNT Head Start School Readiness Goals.
+The assessments will begin around September 15th, January 15th, and April 15th.
+Each assessment period will last approximately 30 days.
+At the end of the year, the teacher will provide a copy of the Individual Summary of the child's progress will be given to the FSW to place in the Progress Notes Section of the child's file. - 3.
+Information from the assessment will be used to assist children in meeting the CSNT Head Start School Readiness Goals.
 Teachers will use this information to individualize with children in areas where improvement is needed in certain skill areas.
 Campus Directors will monitor implementation of the assessment in the classroom.